 - Click [Save] to permanently save the profile property.

-Use the profile property expert settings to control the privacy level of the property and what happens to the value of a profile property during profile merging.
+Use the profile property expert settings to control the privacy level of the property, its data sensitivity (PII vs non-PII), and what happens to the value of a profile property during profile merging.
 You can also assign a unique identifier to a profile property that aids in the retrieving of property values using the BlueConic API.

 If you aren't sure about how to configure these settings, it's best to leave them at the default value or ask your BlueConic customer success manager.

 |Unique identifier||A unique identifier that can be used to retrieve profiles with a specific value for a property, for example, an email address.
 The unique identifier is also used for profile properties that can be used to create a "When to Merge" rule.
 See Profile merging for complete information.